 If you're making a big batch, char siu freezes really well in the freezer for up to 3 months.
 I store them in a ziplock bag, with all the air removed for easy storage in the freezer.

 To re-heat it from the freezer, I bring it out the day before and defrost it in the fridge.
 Once it has defrosted, you can microwave it to warm it up.
-Make sure you don't slice it ahead of time, or you will lose a lot of moisture and juiciness.
+Make sure you don't slice it ahead of time before you microwave it, or you will lose a lot of moisture and juiciness.
 Microwave it as a whole piece, then once it is warm all the way through, you can let it rest for a few minutes and then slice it.

 If you don't plan to freeze it, then it can keep in the fridge for up to a week, stored in a well-sealed container, or covered over a plate with plastic wrap.